 Our Coach, Tucker Mattern, is dedicated to see the team succeed and creates a constructive learning environment while maintaining a competitive edge.
 Travel team members will travel to CWPA tournaments throughout the fall.
 Practice squad members are welcomed at all practices and will have the opportunity to partake in scrimmages and spring tournaments with other teams in the area.

-In our first year as an official sports club we are looking to build a team that is close-knit, while both physically and mentally strong.
-The goal is to bring back the culture of water polo at CSU and to build a dynasty that competes for a championship every season.
+In our fifth year as an official club at CSU, we are looking to continue to build a team that is close-knit and both physically and mentally strong.
+With continued growth we can achieve our goal of brining the culture of water polo back to CSU, and build a dynasty the competes for championships every year.

 Tucker played water polo through club and high school and into college.
-He played first at Santa Rosa Junior College for two years then transferred to University of the Pacific.
-The University of Pacific is a Division I team who consistently ranks in the top ten nationally, and played for two years there.
+He played first at Santa Rosa Junior College for two years then transferred to University of the Pacific, where he played for two years.
+The University of Pacific is a Division I team who consistently ranks in the top ten nationally.
 He has also coached a club team in the summers through college.

 Matt grew up swimming and playing water polo in Boulder, CO and played for the CSU club water polo team for four years.
 He recently got back from a two year stint in Great Britain, where he played on the Great Britain National team and played professionally for the Bristol Central Water Polo team.